 You can see the Tottori Sand Dunes from 0:06 in the video.

-The dunes also attracts Instagrammers looking for photogenic scenery.
+The dunes also attract Instagrammers looking for photogenic scenery.

 Recommended Spots in Shimane- Oki Islands & Tachikuekyo